Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 - Location Data: this is the GPS technology information we use to determine your current location if you are an End User.
 Some features of our Apps require this personal data for the feature to work.
 You can turn off this functionality at any time by turning off the location services settings for the Apps on the Device but doing so will not enable you to use the Apps properly for these features.

-- Marketing Data: If you consent to receiving updates about our Apps and Services, new products and other changes we may use your name and email address to send you such updates by email.
+- Marketing Data: If you consent to receiving updates about our Apps, Sites and Services, new products and other changes we may use your name and email address to send you such updates by email.

 - Technical Data: includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access the Sites.